Complete Guide To Renting in Portugal and Tenants’ Rights

 Renting out Your Property in Portugal

 Renting out your property in Portugal can be a lucrative way to generate income.
 Before you start, ensure you’re licensed for renting in Portugal.
 Using online platforms can help you advertise and manage bookings efficiently.
 Consider furnishing and providing essential amenities to enhance your property’s appeal.
-If you’re uncomfortable managing bookings, rental agreements, and tenant issues, hiring an agent might be a good idea.
+If you’re uncomfortable managing bookings, rental agreements, tenant issues, or housing permits, hiring an agent might be a good idea.

 For those renting in Portugal, whether short-term to tourists or long-term to residents, here’s what you need to know: